AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/setup-local-development-environment.md

 **Make cloned AEM project compatible with [!DNL AEM Forms] as a Cloud Service:** Remove uber-jar and other non-cloud dependencies from the pom.xml files of the project.
 You can refer the pom.xml files of the [sample AEM project](assets/FaaCSample.zip) for the list of required dependencies and update your AEM project accordingly.
 You can also refer [AEM Project Structure](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-project-content-package-structure.html) to learn changes required to make an AEM project compatible with AEM as a Cloud Service.  -->

-1. **Crear un [!DNL Experience Manager Forms] as a [Cloud Service] proyecto:** Crear un [!DNL Experience Manager Forms] as a [Cloud Service] proyecto basado en el más reciente [AEM Tipo de archivo de](https://github.com/adobe/aem-project-archetype) o más tarde.
+1. **Cree un proyecto de [!DNL Experience Manager Forms] as a [Cloud Service]:** cree un proyecto de [!DNL Experience Manager Forms] as a [Cloud Service] basado en la última versión del [Arquetipo de AEM](https://github.com/adobe/aem-project-archetype) o posterior.
 El tipo de archivo ayuda a los desarrolladores a empezar a desarrollar fácilmente [!DNL AEM Forms] as a Cloud Service.
 También incluye algunas temáticas de muestra y plantillas para ayudarle a empezar rápidamente.

    Abra el símbolo del sistema y ejecute el siguiente comando para crear un proyecto de [!DNL Experience Manager Forms] as a Cloud Service.